pepa65/misc/README.md

 Usage: `dg[x] <domain> [<dnsrecordtype>]`

-When called as something else than `dg` then subdomains get probed
+When called through a symlink other than 'dg' then subdomains get probed.

 ## merge2ass
 **Merge 2 subtitle files into one**